patbolan/slug/README.md

 ## Next Steps
-* move the code to pcad2.
+* Test some github operations.
-* Push to github repository
+* pull from github to  pcad2.

 ## TODO